PinkDiamond1/quiver/README.md

 # Installation

 **Note**: Quiver Fullnode will download the entire blockchain (about 26GB), and requires some familiarity with the command line.
-If you don't want to download the blockchain but prefer a Lite wallet, please check out [Quiver Lite](https://www.zecwallet.co).

-**Note**: Quiver Fullnode will download the entire blockchain (about 26GB), and requires some familiarity with the command line.
-If you don't want to download the blockchain but prefer a Lite wallet, please check out [Quiver Lite](https://www.zecwallet.co).
+If you don't want to download the blockchain but prefer a Lite wallet, please check out [Quiver Lite](https://github.com/Arrowchain/quiver-lite/releases/tag/v1.0.2).

 Head over to the releases page and grab the latest installers or binary. https://github.com/Arrowchain/quiver/releases